urbit/urbit.org-reloaded/content/breach.md

 ## TL;DR

-*Last updated ~2020.12.6*
+*Last updated ~2020.12.7*

 A network breach is coming up on Tuesday, ~2020.12.8.

-Unlike past breaches, this one comes with a tool to export and reimport all of your data so that you don't lose anything; we call it `flagday` (details below).
+Unlike past breaches, this one comes with a tool to export and reimport all of your data so that you don't lose anything; we call it `flagday`.
+Currently a test version of `flagday` and details about its usage can be found below.

 This document will be kept up-to-date throughout the process, and updates will be issued via Twitter [here](https://twitter.com/tloncorporation/).